MarengoTx/scRNAseq-Human-Data/README.md

 ### **Main Description**
 ------------------------

-This is the GitHub repository for the single cell RNA sequencing data analysis for the human manuscript titled.
+This is the GitHub repository for the single cell RNA sequencing data analysis for the human manuscript.

 The following essential libraries are required for script execution: